-Osa is one of the last landscapes in Central America that can still sustain the full suite of large cats: Margay (Leopardus wiedii), Ocelot (Leopardus pardalis), Jaguarundi (Puma yagouaroundi), Puma (Puma concolor), and Jaguar (Panthera onca).
+Osa is one of the last landscapes in Central America that can still sustain the five species of wild cats in the region: Margay (Leopardus wiedii), Ocelot (Leopardus pardalis), Jaguarundi (Puma yagouaroundi), Puma (Puma concolor), and Jaguar (Panthera onca).

-Despite a relatively intact and healthy forest here in Osa, these cats still face pressures such as poaching, habitat loss to deforestation and land conversion, and increasing conflicts with humans and livestock.
+Despite a relatively intact and healthy forest here in Osa, these cats face pressures such as:

-To that end, Osa Conservation created the Camera Trap Network for the Osa Peninsula in collaboration with UNA (National University of Costa Rica).
-This uninterrupted monitoring program is comprised of camera traps placed on Osa Conservation properties, in Corcovado National Park and also on member properties.
-Members of the network include local eco-lodges and private landowners who are eager to contribute to the research and conservation of wild cats and their prey.
+To better understand the conservation needs of wild cats and their prey, Osa Conservation created the Camera Trap Network for the Osa Peninsula in collaboration with National University of Costa Rica (UNA).
+This monitoring program is comprised of camera traps placed on properties throughout the Osa Peninsula- ranging from Corcovado National Park, local eco-lodges, private landowners and Osa Conservation’s properties and Piedras Blancas National Park.

-The camera traps are set up in places with high probability of presence of these species.
-They take pictures based on a motion sensor so every time an animal passes by we have photographic evidence of them that we can later use to learn about the population trends of each one.
+As part of the Osa Camera Trap Network, the cameras are placed in areas with high probability of cat presence.
+They take pictures based on a motion sensor so every time an animal passes by we have photographic evidence that we can use to learn about the population trends.
 These images are especially important for the estimation of the density of spotted cats, as they have distinctive patterns among them and individuals can be identified.
-Our resident jaguar that has been spotted in the area has been named Rukka, or warrior, in the local indigenous language.
+Our resident jaguar that has been spotted in the area has been named Rukka, or warrior (in the local indigenous language).